xian-network/smart-contracts-docs/docs/concepts/time.md

 ```

 ## Now
-In the Lamden blockchain, a special variable called `now` is passed into the execution environment.
+In the Xian blockchain, a special variable called `now` is passed into the execution environment.
 Contracting on its own does not have this variable available.
 You would have to add it into the environment yourself.

 If you always use the `ContractingClient` object you will not have to worry about this problem.
 The `ContractingClient` adds a `now` variable if you execute functions on an `AbstractContract` that is pulled from the state space.